moslehi/groundwater-visualization/README.md

 # groundwater-visualization

-In this project, we visulize groundwater datasets obtained from United States Geological Survey (USGS).
+In this project, we visualize groundwater datasets obtained from United States Geological Survey (USGS).

 For more details see: [here](https://github.com/moslehi/groundwater-visualization/blob/master/depletion-rates-visualization.ipynb)